This web application is associated with the project

 more flexible and user-friendly visualization of the results.
 It is composed of four tabs:

-- The first tab, "Light pollution indicator", includes
+- The first tab, "Light Pollution Indicator",

 - In the second tab, "Ecological Indicators", you can visualize maps of